mdolata/worldcupboard/README.md

 # Possible errors by operation
 ## Create a game
  - a game already exists
+   - library returns false as result and gameId of the exists game

 ## Finish a game
  - a game already finished